-The teenagers "were kidnapped and murdered in cold blood by human animals," the Israeli leader said as he convened an emergency meeting of his Security Cabinet.
+The teenagers "were kidnapped and murdered in cold blood by human animals," the Israeli leader said as he convened an emergency meeting of his Security Cabinet on Monday night.

 The three-hour session ended after midnight without any decisions, and officials were expected to resume deliberations on Tuesday.

 Early Tuesday, Israel carried out an especially intense series of airstrikes in Gaza, saying it had struck 34 targets across the Hamas-controlled territory.
 The military said the airstrikes were a response to a barrage of 18 rockets fired into Israel since late Sunday.